Small Space BBQ: Best Apartment Grills for 2025

 Electric Grills: The Universally Approved Option

-Electric grills are the safest bet for apartment dwellers because they produce no open flames and minimal smoke.
+Electric grills are the safest bet for most apartment situations because they produce no open flames and minimal smoke.
 Most lease agreements explicitly allow electric grills, even on balconies with strict fire safety policies.
 They simply plug into a standard 120-volt outlet and heat up in minutes.
 The main limitation is that you need access to an outdoor electrical outlet, though many residents successfully use heavy-duty extension cords rated for outdoor use.

 Gas Grill Restrictions